-The Manhattan Fotografiska Museum is located in a former evangelical church from the late 19th century, which was closed to the public for four decades.
+The Fotografiska Museum in Manhattan is located in a former evangelical church from the late 19th century, which was closed to the public for four decades.
 That's nothing!

-How to get tickets for the Fotografiska Museum at the ticket office
+How to get tickets to the Fotografiska Museum at the box office

-If you are one of those who prefer to buy tickets at the box office, you can also do it, although it will cost you more expensive (22,50 €) and you will lose the great benefits of buying the ticket in advance, such as the discount, preferential access and free cancellation.
+If you are one of those who prefer to buy tickets at the box office, you can also do so, although it will cost you more expensive (22,50 €) and you will lose the great benefits of buying the ticket in advance, such as discount, preferential access and free cancellation.
 It is clear that, in addition, you will waste a lot of time waiting in line.
-I only recommend this option in case you are one of the reduced price groups, such as those over 62 years old and students.
+I only recommend this option if you are one of the groups with reduced prices, such as those over 62 years old and students.

-Be careful, especially if you intend to go to the museum late in the afternoon and enjoy the atmosphere, I recommend that you buy your ticket in advance, as this is the busiest time for visitors and you may find it very difficult to get in.
-At that time everyone wants to come in and have dinner!
+Be careful!
+Especially if you intend to attend the museum in the late afternoon and enjoy its great atmosphere, I recommend that you buy the ticket in advance, since it is the busiest time for visitors and you may find it very difficult to get in.
+At that time everyone wants to go in and have dinner!